+Fund manager's target risks:

 ☑ equity for hedging and exposure purposes;

-$\Box$ interest rate;
+□ interest rate;

-$\Box$ currency;
+□ currency;

+□ credit;

-$\Box$ other risk (specify).
+□ other risk (specify).

 Type of operations, all of which must be carried out for the sole purpose of achieving the management objective:

+☑ hedging;

+☑ exposure;

 □ arbitrage;

-$\Box$ other type (specify).
+□ other type (specify).

+Deposits

 Within the meaning of the French Monetary and Financial Code, deposits contribute to achieving the subfund's management objective by allowing it to manage its cash.

+Deposits may represent up to 10% of the subfund's net assets.

+Cash loans

 Exceptionally, with the objective of investing in anticipation of a rise in the markets or more temporarily in the context of large redemptions, the manager may borrow cash up to a maximum of 10% of the assets.

+Repos and reverse repos

 The subfund may carry out purchases and sales of securities, up to a limit of 10% of its assets.

 Types of transactions used:

 ☑ repos and reverse repos within the meaning of the French monetary and financial code;

-□ lending and borrowing of securities within the meaning of the French Monetary and Financial Code;
+$\hfill \square$ lending and borrowing of securities within the meaning of the French Monetary and Financial Code;

-$\Box$ other type (specify)
+□ other type (specify)

 Type of operations, all of which must be carried out for the sole purpose of achieving the management objective:

 Temporary purchases and sales of securities are carried out to achieve the management objective and in the best interest of the subfund.
 Only fixed-income instruments may be the subject of temporary purchases and sales of securities.

 ☑ cash management;

-$\square$ optimisation of the subfund's income;
+☑ optimisation of the subfund's income;

-- □ potential contribution to the subfund's leverage; - $\Box$ other type (specify).
+□ potential contribution to the subfund's leverage;

+□ other type (specify).